agilecrm/rest-api/api/TestAPI.md

 ```
 ###Response - Statuses:
 - Status 200: Successfully retrieved the campaign list.
-- Status 401: Unauthorised. (when the user name and password fields are wrong.)
+- Status 401: Unauthorized.
+(When the user name and password fields are wrong.)